ucielsola/subtis/README.md

 ### Schema

-To check how the database schema looks like go to Supabase project, under Database -> Tools -> Schema Visualizer.
+To check how the database schema looks like go to Supabase project, under `Database -> Tools -> Schema Visualizer`.

 ## CLI